bonny/WordPress-Simple-History/readme.txt

 = Currently doing =

-- Add tests for MenuLogger, add menu item, remove item...
+- Add tests for `SimpleOptionsLogger`

 = Unreleased =

 **Added**

+- Add cached = true|false to AJAX JSON answer when fetching events or checking for new events.
+It's a simple way to see if an object cache is in use and is working.
 - Log if "Send personal data export confirmation email" is checked when adding a Data Export Request.
 - Log when a Data Export Request is marked as complete.
 - Log when Personal Data is erased by an admin.